matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 `userAddress` is the optional parameter, which, if supplied, will be used to check that the user logs in with the correct address.

-Returns a Promise that resolves with the array of the hashes of the transactions in the same order as the transactions were supplied.
+Returns a promise that resolves with the array of the hashes of the transactions in the same order as the transactions were supplied.

-**Note, that you should NOT add the fee transaction on yourselves.** Just specify the `feeToken` and everything else will be handled by us.
+**Note, that you should NOT add the fee transaction by yourself.** Just specify the `feeToken` and everything else will be handled by us.

 ### estimateBatchFee